siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/ 2_Unix_Shell.md

 There are commands that facilitate operations with multiple files and folders.
 Others that can create pipelines and filters.
 If you want to dive into the Unix shell and explore more the capabilities the [The Unix Shell](https://swcarpentry.github.io/shell-novice/) software carpentry course is recommended.

-More commands at teh site
+More commands at the site